emolch/gmtpy/doc/tutorial.rst

     :align: center
     :class: boxed

-Here is a simple shell script producing the map above with a single call to `pscoast <http://gmt.soest.hawaii.edu/gmt/html/man/pscoast.html>`_, which we would then like to translate into a Python script.
+Here is a simple shell script producing the map above with a single call to :program:`pscoast` (`man <http://gmt.soest.hawaii.edu/gmt/html/man/pscoast.html>`_), which we would then like to translate into a Python script.

 Shell script version
 ....................